DOCUMENT TSC-2026/B10 · BLOG POST 10 · ECOSYSTEM STRATEGY · REV. 01

 Financial Buyers (PE and Roll-Ups)

 PE firms underwrite on financial metrics first.
 For Shopify apps at the sub-$5M ARR level, PE typically pays 4–8× ARR.
 The multiple expands at $5M+ depending on growth rate and churn.
 The specific criteria they're running: annual churn under 15% is the baseline; under 8% commands a meaningful premium.
-Revenue quality must be recurring with low concentration — no single merchant should represent more than 10% of revenue.
+Revenue quality must be recurring with low concentration, no single merchant should represent more than 10% of revenue.
 And the single most important metric is Net Revenue Retention above 100%, which tells a buyer the business can grow without acquiring new customers.
+If your churn sits above those lines, the free churn-cost calculator puts a number on the valuation that rate is costing you before a buyer ever looks.

 PE also cares deeply about the team structure.
 A business that requires a specific founder's involvement to operate is worth significantly less than one with documented processes, delegated support, and systematized onboarding.
 The "key-man discount" is real and often underestimated by founders who built the thing themselves.